florianL21/esp-idf-scd4x/README.md

 # Sensirion Embedded I2C SCD4x Driver ported to esp-idf component

-This is a generic embedded driver for the [Sensirion SCD4x Carbon Dioxide Sensor](https://www.sensirion.com/scd4x/).
+This is the generic embedded driver for the [Sensirion SCD4x Carbon Dioxide Sensor](https://www.sensirion.com/scd4x/) ported to an esp-idf component for use with the esp32 familiy of microcontrollers.
-It enables developers to communicate with the SCD4x sensor on different hardware platforms by only adapting the I2C communication related source files.

 [<center><img src="images/SCD4x.png" width="300px"></center>](https://sensirion.com/my-scd-ek)